2021 RTP Application Guidance

 - Grant funds will be paid on a reimbursement basis.

-- If admission, user or other fees are charged for the use of the land, facilities or buildings that were rehabilitated, developed or acquired with funding from the RTP, the fee structure must be reasonable and cannot be discriminatory to non-residents of the local area.
+- If admission, the user, or other fees are charged for the use of the land, facilities, or buildings that were rehabilitated, developed or acquired with funding from the RTP, the fee structure must be reasonable and cannot be discriminatory to non-residents of the local area.
 The fee structure and use of program income will have to be approved by the SCPRT - State Trails Program and be specified in the Project Agreement.

 - Up to 5% of the total project amount may be expended on construction engineering or planning costs (environmental evaluation and documentation, permits, or approvals).
 Cultural or threatened and endangered species surveys — if completed within 18 months of the award date — may be eligible to use as match, if preapproved.

 - Projects should solicit Disadvantaged Businesses when contracting out work.